 In summer 2015, we were invited to document a collaborative road construction project between Hugh Munro Construction Ltd. and Berens River First Nation, with the support of the Manitoba Construction Sector Council (MCSC).
-Initially, we were engaged to simply archive the process and capture interviews with a list of questions provided by MCSC, but as we became involved, we realized the steep learning curve that we as outsiders had to contend with.
+Initially, we were engaged to simply archive the process and capture interviews with a list of questions provided by MCSC, but in the end we created a documentary with a strong emotional arc to help the involved parties pursue funding for future projects.

-When the video was shared with Berens River, it was celebrated as an accurate and moving depiction of a business agreement that had positively affected their community.
-Supposedly, a local Member of Parliament was in attendance at a presentation where it was played, and she stood to applaud it.
+When the video was shared with Berens River, it was celebrated by participants, policymakers, and funders as an accurate and moving depiction of a partnership that had positively affected the Berens River community.
+A couple of months later, the video aired on national television on APTN.